Kilimanjaro (song): Release and reception

 The song was released as part of the soundtrack album of the film on 31 July 2010.
 The song topped the country charts, holding the #1 position for many continuous weeks.
 It topped Tamil film music charts for over five months.

 The audio along with the entire soundtrack, broke several records in the Indian music industry, testified by its chart positions and digital downloads.
 It is often praised to be having the "usual Rahman touch".

 Music video

-The song is picturised on Rajinikanth and Aishwarya Rai singing a duet with a host of tribal dancers in the background and prompts laughter and humour due to the funny costumes and cinematography of the song.
+The song is picturised on Rajinikanth and Aishwarya Rai singing a duet with a host of tribal dancers in the background.
 The song sequence was filmed at Machu Picchu in Peru, making it the first Indian video to be picturised on the protected heritage site.
 According to official sources, there were interventions from the Indian government to grant permission for the shooting, which was denied even for many international projects like Quantum of Solace.
 It was choreographed by Raju Sundaram, brother of Prabhudeva, who choreographed many other songs in the film.